loraaaamrita/asset-tracker-angular/README.md

 Users are associated with companies.
 When a `User` logs in they are only allowed to see their own sites that exist in their company.
 ​
 Admin users can see all companies and all sites, as well as all application features.

+## File Structure

+The app folder is the root of the application.
+Files and folders are structured in a flat pattern, meaning components, modules, services and other associated files are nested no more then two folders deep.
+This is done to simplify pathing requirements.

+The `component` folder is where all of the components used to run the app are located.
+There is a `component.module` file located in this folder as well, it contains all required dependancies for the components.

+The `constants` folder contains states and provinces used in the app.

+The `external` folder contains all the componets used to login to the app.
+There is also forgot password, register and verify componets, but they are only available for use when running our cloud service.

+The `interceptor` folder contains an http interceptor file that has two responsiblities.

+1. Adds the json token to secure http calls
+2. Provides error checking in case of network problems

+The `internal` folder is where the app runs from once logged in.

+The `model` folder houses typescript interface models used by the app.

+The `service` folder contains service components that are used to connect to the API service endpoints.
+Each componet name matches a module file located on the API server.
+Individual endpoints that are defined in the service components match endpoints that are defined in each assocated module located on the API server.